Antibody IgG Testing FAQ

 Is this test covered by insurance?

-Sinai Urgent Care is following the guidance from the Families First Coronavirus Response Act, which mandates that insurance companies must fully cover the cost of COVID-19 testing and treatment for its customers.
-Therefore, Sinai is not collecting co-pays, co-insurance, or deductibles at the time of service for your COVID-19 test today.
+Citra Urgent Care is following the guidance from the Families First Coronavirus Response Act, which mandates that insurance companies must fully cover the cost of COVID-19 testing and treatment for its customers.
+Therefore, Citra is not collecting co-pays, co-insurance, or deductibles at the time of service for your COVID-19 test today.
 PLEASE BE AWARE THAT YOUR INSURANCE COMPANY WILL DETERMINE YOUR PAYMENT RESPONSIBILITY, AND YOU MAY RECEIVE A BILL IF THEY DECIDE NOT TO PAY.
 We also have a prompt-pay price of $199 for our uninsured patients.
 For a list of in-network insurances, please click here.

 Do I have to wait in the waiting room?

 No. In an effort to help prevent the spread of coronavirus (COVID-19), we have closed our waiting rooms and introduced “CARE FROM YOUR CAR”, a simple car triage process to aid in preventing contact with infected patients.
 We kindly ask you to remain in your car and call us at the number provided on the front door.
-A Sinai Team member will come out to your car to personally coordinate your care.
-All patients will be asked to remain in their car, and out of the waiting room until it is time for their visit with a Sinai provider.
+A Citra Team member will come out to your car to personally coordinate your care.
+All patients will be asked to remain in their car, and out of the waiting room until it is time for their visit with a Citra provider.
 Only the patient will be allowed to come into the clinic unless there is a minor involved.